jwgsim/Master-Thesis-Research-Archive/Addendum A. Data storage./README.md

+## Addendum A. Data storage.

-*Addendum A consists of three folders:*
+Addendum A consists of three folders:

 <br />

-- Research description.
+### Research description.

 This folder contains the research manuscript which provides the reader with a very brief description of the hypotheses, research design, conceptual framework, method followed and